millengustavo/time-series-forecasting/hyndman-forecast-book/hyndman-forecast-book.md

 Challenge: require forecasts that are *coherent* across the aggregation structure

 # 11. Advanced forecasting methods

+## Complex seasonality
+Higher frequency time series often exhibit more complicated seasonal patterns

+### Dynamic harmonic regression with multiple seasonal periods
+Multiple seasonalities -> add Fourier terms for each seasonal period

+### TBATS models
+Combination of Fourier terms with an exponential smoothing state space model and a Box-Cox transformation, in a completely automated manner.
+Seasonality is allowed to change slowly over time.
+Can be slow to estimate, especially with long time series.
+Do not allow for covariates

+## Vector autoregressions
+Other models: unidirectional relationship -> forecast variable is influenced by the predictor variables

+Many cases: all variables affect each other

+Feedback relationships are allowed for in the vector autoregressive (VAR) framework.
+All variables are treated symmetrically, they are all modelled as if they all influence each other equally -> all variables are treated as "endogenous"

+Despite being atheoretical, VARs are useful in several contexts:
+- forecasting a collection of related variables
+- testing whether one variable is useful in forecasting another (basis of Grande causality tests)
+- impulse response analysis
+- forecast error variance decomposition

+## Neural network models
+Allow complex nonlinear relationships between the response variable and its predictors

+The predictors (or inputs) form the bottom layer, and the forecasts (or outputs) form the top layer.
+There may also be intermediate layers containing “hidden neurons”.

+### Neural network autoregression
+**NNAR model**: lagged values of the time series can be used as inputs to a neural network

+When it comes to forecasting, the network is applied iteratively.
+For forecasting one step ahead, we simply use the available historical inputs.
+For forecasting two steps ahead, we use the one-step forecast as an input, along with the historical data.

+## Bootstrapping and bagging

+There are at least four sources of uncertainty in forecasting using time series models:
+1. The random error term;
+2. The parameter estimates;
+3. The choice of model for the historical data;
+4. The continuation of the historical data generating process into the future.

+### Baggeg forecasts
+If we produce forecasts from each of the additional time series, and average the resulting forecasts, we get better forecasts than if we simply forecast the original time series directly.
+This is called “bagging” which stands for “**b**ootstrap **agg**regating”

 # 12. Some practical forecasting issues